 Found object artist Pam McKnight’s cello art Unwoman also has a technological flair, but steampunk style.
 Pam writes about her process and inspiration: “A few years ago I was given a violin in disrepair to use in my art.
 I had fun turning it into an homage to a Native American violinist.
 Researching Zitkala-Sa, I used paint, found objects and collage elements to represent the musician.
 In this [project, I used] metal gears and chains and other cast off items to turn the cello into a steampunk cello.
 This idea sprang from my research on famous women cellists, and I came across a current cellist who plays in the style of Steampunk music.
 I was intrigued by the name she goes by: “Unwoman” taken from the book “The Handmaids Tale.”
 Unwomen are the lesbians, feminists and others who wouldn’t submit to authority.
 I related to Unwoman’s answer when asked about her creative process.
 She said each song might have a unique creative process since there is so much experimentation.
 Some of it is on the fly and some of it is labored over.
 In my art I enjoy taking items that no longer have an intrinsic value in and of themselves and relish turning them into something new to be enjoyed by someone else rather than end up the in the trash.”
 To see how Pam put hers together, visit her blog at http://pammcknight.blogspot.com/2018/02/cello-art.html.

-To sign up to be notified about the auction and the schedule for seeing the cellos, just fill in your name and email in the form below and Submit.
+To sign up to be notified about what’s going on with the auction and the reception, just fill in your name and email in the form below and Submit.
 If you do not see the form, you can get to it by clicking here.

 If you do not see the Submit button, please notify email@example.com.